Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 xbutil advanced
 ~~~~~~~~~~~~~~~

-The ``xbutil advanced`` commands are advanced commands only for the advanced users for debug purpose.
+The ``xbutil advanced`` commands are the group of commands only recommended for the advanced users.

 As a disclaimer, the formats of these commands can change significantly as we know more about the advnced use-cases.